docker/docs/docker-hub/github.md

 ## GitHub organizations

-GitHub organizations and private repositories forked from organizations are made available for auto builds using the "Docker Hub Registry" application, which needs to be added to the organization - and then applied to all users.
+GitHub organizations and private repositories forked from organizations are made available for autobuilds using the "Docker Hub Registry" application, which needs to be added to the organization - and then applied to all users.

-To verify access or request access, go to your GitHub **Settings** page, select the **Applications** section from the left side bar, then click the **View** button for "Docker Hub Registry".
+To verify or request access, go to your GitHub **Settings** page.
+Select the **Applications** section from the left side bar, then click the **View** button for "Docker Hub Registry".